 Pest control is a licensed, recurring-revenue service with consistent capital needs for vehicles, equipment, and expansion.
 Annual service contracts create predictable monthly revenue β one of the most attractive underwriting profiles in the alternative lending market.
 The pest control industry is growing as climate shifts expand pest populations into previously seasonal or unaffected markets, creating new business formation and capital needs across the country.
 Most pest control operators are small businesses (under 20 employees) that banks routinely decline.
 State pesticide applicator licensing gives JYNI highly accurate lead data with verified business information.
+For brokers, the operational edge is simple: quantify recurring accounts early, attach capital to trucks and tech the owner already wants, and log renewal season in your CRM so you re-engage before competitors.

 Not all pest controlbusinesses are equal funding candidates.
 JYNI's AI agents filter for the highest-conversion business types in this vertical β so your pipeline stays focused on deals most likely to close.

 Pest control companies with annual residential or commercial service contracts are the strongest candidates.
 Monthly recurring contract revenue creates the consistency lenders look for.
 Monthly revenue above $8,000 is a reasonable floor for most small-ticket products.
 Verify state pesticide applicator licensing is current β an expired license is an automatic lender decline.
 Companies transitioning from seasonal to year-round operations often need working capital bridges during that growth phase.
+Ask how much revenue is auto-billed vs one-time treatments β the mix changes product fit.

 Pest control owners are reachable early morning (7β9am) before service routes start and mid-afternoon (1β3pm) during route scheduling.
 Lead with the expansion angle: 'I help pest control companies add service routes and vehicles without the bank process.'
 Many pest control operators have more demand than they can service β their growth constraint is vehicles and crews, not customers.
 Positioning your capital as the solution to that specific operational bottleneck resonates immediately.